noxdafox/pebble/doc/index.rst

    The *daemon* parameter switches between daemon and non-daemon threads.

+   The *pool* parameter accepts a pebble.ThreadPool_ object.
+If provided, the pool will be used to run the function instead of a dedicated thread.
+The *name* and *daemon* parameters will be ignored.

 `Pebble Module`
 ---------------

+.. _pebble.ProcessPool:
 .. class:: pebble.ProcessPool(max_workers=multiprocessing.cpu_count(), max_tasks=0, initializer=None, initargs=None, context=None)

    A Pool allows to schedule jobs into a Pool of Processes which will perform them concurrently.